CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

     - Choose an account name.
     - Select if you want anyone with the same domain to automatically join your account, or leave it unchecked if you want them to go through an approval process.
-    - Choose your region: CARTO’s cloud-infrastructure of Google Cloud Platform is in 2 GCP regions (Europe-West and USA-Central).
+    - Choose your region: CARTO’s cloud-infrastructure of Google Cloud Platform is in four GCP regions (Europe-West, USA-Central, Asia-Northeast, Australia-Southeast).
 We give you the possibility to choose the region that is closer to your data warehouse.
     - Click *Next*.

     ![Account setup](/img/cloud-native-workspace/get-started/account_the_setup2.png)